 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Devault's entire artist project is something I'm very very proud of.
-I've been working with him on the technical side for 3 years and have had the privilege to mix and master every single project he's released since then.
-Official remixes for Rihanna, DJ Snake, Lorde, 6LACK, RL Grime, Alessia Cara, Daya - it's all just really special to me.
+I've been working with him on the technical side for 3 years and have had the privilege to mix and master nearly every single project he's released since then.
+Official remixes for Maroon 5, Rihanna, DJ Snake, Lorde, 6LACK, RL Grime, Alessia Cara, Daya - it's all just really exciting to me to get to work with so many artists' music I love so much.
 Every time he hits me up with a new project he's working on, I immediately make it high priority because of how much his work excites me.